Kenny Onatolu

-Olayiwola Kehinde "Kenny" Onatolu (born October 8, 1982) is an American former professional football linebacker who played in the National Football League (NFL) and Canadian Football League (CFL).
+Olayiwola Kehinde "Kenny" Onatolu (born October 8, 1982) is an American former professional football player who played linebacker in the National Football League (NFL) and Canadian Football League (CFL).
 He was signed by the Edmonton Eskimos as an undrafted free agent in 2007.
-He played college football at Nebraska-Omaha.
+He played college football for the Nebraska–Omaha Mavericks.

 Onatolu also played for the Minnesota Vikings and Carolina Panthers.

 Early life

 Onatolu was born in Chicago, but spent 3 years as a child in his parents' home country of Nigeria.

 College career

-Kenny earned Division II All-America honors as a junior and senior by Collegesportsreport.com, and recorded 324 career total tackles in his collegiate career, 5th in school history.
+At the University of Nebraska Omaha, Onatolu earned Division II All-America honors as a junior and senior by Collegesportsreport.com, and recorded 324 career total tackles in his collegiate career, fifth in school history.
 He was named All-North Central Conference after each of his 4 seasons (2nd team his sophomore year), and captured team's Outstanding LB award in 2005 and Defensive MVP award in 2006.
-Kenny was also a member of the Super 6 comedy team.
+Onatolu was also a member of the Super 6 comedy team.